The British Shadow Chancellor Kerry McCarthy attended the Pussy Riot trial on Monday to give a bit of extra attention

 Anne Marie Waters from the One Law for All group, which protests against sharia law in the United Kingdom, said that freedom of expression was the greatest freedom we have and included the freedom to offend .

-the posting of the cartoon to their Facebook profile: maybe we were naive but we never thought it would come to this .
-The university's student union demanded that the group remove the cartoon, but the group declined and launched an Internet
+reaction to the posting of the cartoon to their Facebook profile: maybe we were naive but we never thought it would come to this .
+The university's student union demanded that the group remove the cartoon, but the group declined and

-of being threatened by his sixth-form college to remove the Jesus and Mo cartoon from his Facebook account.
-He said that the staff at his college implied that [he] would be suspended or expelled , claiming that the image offended Muslims.
-He also
+spoke of being threatened by his sixth-form college to remove the Jesus and Mo cartoon from his Facebook account.
+He said that the staff at his college implied that [he] would be suspended or expelled , claiming that the image offended

 Dawkins argued that people should stop being so damn respectful .
 Without freedom of speech, Dawkins said, society would be in a scientific, technological, moral dark age .